digitalcredentials/verifier-core/README.md

 }
 ```

 A VP where we've tampered with one of the packaged credentials (by changing the credential name).
-Note here that both the VP and the VC don't verify because changing the VC affected the VC signature bit also the VP signature which contains the VC.
+Note here that both the VP and the VC don't verify because changing the VC affected the VC's signature and also the VP signature which contains the VC.

 ```
 {